adwaittathe/User_Authentication_API/README.md

 # User-Authentication-API

-User authentication API can be used to easily authenticate users for web and mobile applications.
+User authentication API can be used to easily authenticate users for mobile applications.

 ## Table of content
 * [Get Started](#get-started)